Cancer treatment—radiation dose administered, total Gray N[NN.NN]

 The radiation dose administered records the largest prescribed dose to the target.
 This means that for patients that have a boost treatment, the largest prescribed dose is the addition of the boost to the other phases of treatment.

-The patient may receive more than one course of radiotherapy during the course of treatment.
+The patient may receive more than one course of radiotherapy during the initial course of treatment.
 For example, radiotherapy may be administered to the primary site and the site of a distant metastasis.
 Record the radiation dose received for each course of treatment.

 The radiation dose administered is recorded regardless of whether the course of treatment is completed as intended, and regardless of the intent or timing of treatment.